 Silicon Chef is a women-centric hardware hackathon for humans who identify as female coming up this October 5-6, 2013 in San Francisco's Mission district.
 This is Hackbright Academy's first hackathon - we'd love if you can join us!

 We'll be providing Arduinos, microcontrollers, LEDs and sensors (to keep - if you make something with it).
-We'll also bring in people who've done this kind of thing before to help anyone who isn't sure where to start, or isn't sure how to finish.
+We'll also bring in people who've done this kind of thing before to help anyone who isn't sure where to start or how to finish.

 We are dedicated to providing a safe place for attendees to learn and make cool things!
 You bring the ideas, the curiosity, we'll supply the bagels and silicon.